heywire/Surventrix.Blog/_posts/2014-07-21-New-Updates.md

 - You can also download a preview of the PDF.

-If you do experience any issues, please do contact us at support@surventrix.com
+If you do experience any issues, please contact us at support@surventrix.com

-Thank you for all your support.